FlagPal/flagpal-for-laravel/README.md

 ],
 ```

+Need multiple FlagPal projects?
+See the section ["Working with Multiple FlagPal Projects"](#working-with-multiple-flagpal-projects) below for a full example.

 ### Caching Options

+Even though FlagPal resolves feature flags locally, all the initial setup needs to be retrieved from a remote API.
+For this reason caching is necessary to ensure your application's performance.
+Without a caching layer, local feature resolution becomes impossible as every single feature check would call the FlagPal API.
+Using your default application cache driver is usually enough, but you can change it in the `flagpal.php` config file.
 ```php
 'cache' => [
     'driver' => 'default', // Use any cache driver from your cache.php config